DSPG-ISU/DSPG/README.md

     assume you call that file `reading-my-file.R`.

 2. Modify the file `reading-my-file.R` to read the csv file.
 Check that the resulting object looks like you expected it to look like.
+Make sure that your data set adheres to the naming conventions listed below.

 3. The name of the object will be the name of the data set that will be included.
 Do not use a name of an object that is already included in